MCP setup

 3

-Open a Markdown file in Claude Code and verify
+Open a Markdown file and verify

 What open threads are there on the current file?

-Claude will list all open threads on that file.
+Your agent will list all open threads on that file.
 If there are no threads yet, it will say so — that's correct behaviour.

 4